Installing on Linux (DEB) - ODBC Driver for MongoDB

 Driver is installed successfully.

-After the driver is installed, two DSNs with the names DEVART_MONGODB_X64 and DEVART_MONGODB_X86 are created.
-You can use them to test connection with MONGODB server, we will use DEVART_MONGODB_X86 as an example.
-Now perform the following steps:
+After the driver is installed, a DSN with the name DEVART_MONGODB is created.
+You can use it to test connection with MONGODB server.
+For this, perform the following steps:

 After the driver is installed, four libraries will be copied to the driver installation folder: